 - The first dog to be cleared is the most convenient patient to operate on first.
 Meaning, if your dog is already cleared and ready to go when the doctor is ready, then, he is likely to go first.
 Most veterinarians have scheduled “surgery days,” where they operate on several animals.
 If you work from home like me, or if you plan on booking the day off anyway, being able to minimize the time your dog is at the clinic post-surgery is ideal.

-3. Set up an appointment with a veterinary technician pre-surgery
+3. Set up an appointment or phone call with a veterinary technician pre-surgery

 The veterinary technicians at your veterinary clinic are invaluable to speak with.
 These are the go-to people to connect with about any additional questions you might have about your dog’s upcoming surgery.
 The technicians have just as much to do with the ins-and-outs of the day of your dog’s surgery as the veterinarian.
-Questions to ask at this appointment:
+Questions to ask:

 - Ask to be lead through what a typical surgery day at the clinic is like.
 This is how I found out that in our case, getting Miles’ blood drawn ahead of time would allow him to be operated on first.